 2. You will get used to it

-After first day of doing farm work (weeding as explained above) every muscle in my body was aching and I was pretty sure I’m going to die.
+After the first day of doing farm work (weeding as explained above), every muscle in my body was aching and I was pretty sure I’m going to die.
 People said it will get easier but that was quite hard to believe when even getting out of bed was a struggle.
 To my big surprise after few days it did get a lot easier.
 Well, physically at least.

 3. Australian sun is brutal

 Note to self: always wear a thick layer of sunscreen and a big hat when going to the field.
 Aside getting unflattering tan lines for wearing t-shirt and shorts I have managed to get sunburnt even though my shirt!

 4. You are never alone